ggf84/python-tutorial/README.md

-# Welcome to Python Tutorial for Beginners
+# Welcome

-This series of tutorials is a collaborative effort taking place at IF-UFRGS, Brazil.
+This series of Python tutorials is a collaborative effort taking place at IF-UFRGS, Brazil.
 Our main goal is to help undergrad students to learn Python programming.

 **Note:** Please bear in mind this is a work in progress and most of the tutorials are still unfinished and/or unorganized.